Asking for donations

 You can donate easily online via my fundraising page [include a link to your fundraising page].

 Make it personal

 You could tell people statistics all day, but until you give people a personal connection, they’re unlikely to support you.
 Many people don’t know that you can give up things other than food either.

 So, why are you doing the 40 Hour Famine?
 What are you giving up?
-And why should they care?
+And why do you care?
 If you can convey this clearly to your potential supporters, you’ll be much better off.

-Don’t be afraid to inject a bit of humour and personality into your emails.
-Global hunger may not be a funny issue, but you’ll get way more donations if you add a bit of fun to your email!
+Don’t be afraid to inject a bit of humour and personality into your emails, either.
+Global hunger may not be a light hearted issue, but you’ll get way more donations if you add a bit of fun to your email!

 Tell them it's online and easy

 Yep, with your online fundraising page it’s easy for supporters to donate online using a credit card.
 Plus, it’s more efficient for World Vision, reducing the costs of processing donations, which means more funds available to help hungry kids.

 Your online credit card donors will get a receipt emailed to them.
 People can also donate using BPAY and print out the onscreen payment confirmation to use as their receipt.

 The most effective way to collect donations is online.